mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

 Currently the `.ui` is compiled dynamically while running.
 It might be better if this is changed to the mslice approach where all of the `.ui` files are compiled during 'build' and `.uic` files are created.

 ## Loading
-Loading of the images must be done via the `core.imgdata` module, which already handles loading of any supported image types.
+Loading of the images must be done via the `core.io` module, which already handles loading of any supported image types.

 The Loading will be done via a dialogue:
 - It will ask for the paths for the images.